mravendi/mravendi.github.io/_posts/tips_lr.md

 ### Defining Loss function
 The loss function will guide the optimizer to update the model parameters.
-Define the loss function according to the task and data.
+You need to define the loss function according to the task and data.
 Most often you can use standard loss functions and sometimes you have to define custom loss functions depending on the data and task.
+You can check out Chapters 4 and 5 of my [book](https://www.amazon.com/PyTorch-Computer-Vision-Cookbook-computer/dp/1838644830/ref=sr_1_2_sspa?dchild=1&keywords=computer+vision+cookbook&qid=1592198268&sr=8-2-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzUEVPNEI1REE4WTBQJmVuY3J5cHRlZElkPUEwODI5NjUxMlQ2T0ZCSEkxNTg4NiZlbmNyeXB0ZWRBZElkPUEwODQ0NjgxQTdaRDhYQjdXWFFQJndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==) for examples of custom loss functions.

 ### Defining Evaluatuion Metrics
-Define a proper evaluation metric for the problem at hand.
+You need to define a proper evaluation metric for the problem at hand.
 For example, Intersection Over Union (IOU) in segmentation problems or Area Under the Curve (AUC) in classification problems are common.
 Here is an example of defining IOU using PyTorch:

 ```python
 import torchvision